michaeltouati/ESVM/paper.md

 # Summary

-ESVM (ElectroStatic Vlasov-Maxwell) is a Vlasov-Maxwell Fortran 90 code, parallelized using OpenMP and developed in order to adapt simulations to specific Plasma Physics problems thanks to different finite volume numerical advection schemes @Godunov:1959 implemented in the code :
+ESVM (ElectroStatic Vlasov-Maxwell) is a Vlasov-Maxwell Fortran 90 code and parallelized using OpenMP allowing for the study of collisionless plasmas .
+The different finite volume numerical advection schemes @Godunov:1959 implemented in the code in order to discretize the Vlasov equation are the :
-- donor-cell scheme i.e. the downwind scheme or upwind one @Courant:1952 depending on the advection direction in each cell,
+- donor-cell scheme i.e. the downwind / upwind scheme @Courant:1952 depending on the advection direction in each phase-space cell,
 - Lax-Wendroff scheme @LaxWendroff:1960,
 - Fromm scheme @Fromm:1968,
 - Beam-Warming scheme @BeamWarming:1976,
+- Van Leer scheme @VanLeer:1977
 - minmod scheme @Roe:1986,
-- superbee scheme @Roe:1986,
-- Van Leer scheme @VanLeer:1977 and
+- superbee scheme @Roe:1986 and
-- two resulting Monotonic Upwind-centered Scheme for Conservation Laws (MUSCL) schemes MUSCL1 and MUSCL2.
+- two Monotonic Upwind-centered Scheme for Conservation Laws (MUSCL) schemes MUSCL1 and MUSCL2.

-make use of total variation diminishing (TVD) flux limiters.
+Contrary to the linear second order Lax-Wendroff, Fromm and Beam-Warming schemes, the non-linear second order minmod, superbee, Van Leer and MUSCL schemes make use of a Total Variation Diminishing (TVD) flux limiter with the price of becoming a first order scheme in some cell with large quantity oscillation.
 The discretized Vlasov equation is coupled with the self-consistent Maxwell-Gauss equation for the electrostatic field or equivalently with the Maxwell-Ampere equation with Poisson equation computed at the first time step.
-While the discretized Poisson equation needs the inversion of a triangular matrix, the second one make use of a faster second order finite difference numerical scheme.
-Python scripts, using matplotlib and numpy packages, are provided to automatically extract and plot the simulation results that are stored in text files.
+While the 1D discretized Poisson equation needs the inversion of a triangular matrix, the second one makes use of the faster second order finite difference Yee scheme @Yee:1966.
+Python scripts, using the Matplotlib and Numpy packages, are provided to automatically extract and plot the simulation results that are stored in text files.
 Compilation rules can be easily modified depending on the user compiler preferences using the provided makefile.

 # Statement of need

-`ESVM` allows for adapting simulations to a specific Plasma Physics problem : it is possible to chose a linear finite volume numerical advection schemes such as the donor cell, the Lax-Wendroff, the Beam-Warming or the Fromm method or a non-linear schemes using total variation diminishing (TVD) flux limiters such as the minmod, the superbee, the Van Leer, the MUSCL1 or the MUSCL2 method in order to compute the Vlasov equation phase-space derivatives and to chose between computing the Poisson equation versus computing the Maxwell-Ampere equation (with Poisson equation computed at the first time step only).
+`ESVM` has been developed in order to adapt simulations to specific Plasma Physics problems by chosing the more adequate finite volume numerical advection schemes to compute the Vlasov equation phase-space derivatives and to chose between computing the Poisson equation versus computing the Maxwell-Ampere equation (with Poisson equation computed at the first time step only).
 Well known academic Plasma Physics problems have been used to validate the code and are provided as examples (input deck and obtained simulation results).
-The code can be used by Plasma Physics undergradurate students, teachers and researchers.

-Four academic Plasma Physics cases are provided :
+The code aims at beeing used by the Plasma Physics open-source Highly Parallel Computing (HPC) community ranging from under and post-graduate students to teachers and theoretical researchers who usually use Particle-In-Cell (PIC) codes @Dawson:1962 to study collisionless plasmas.
+However, the PIC method, that can be seen as a Lagrangian Vlasov equation solver, may prohibit the study of Physical processes on large time scales and/or for dense collisionless plasmas due to the fluctuations of computed quantities imposed by the use of a finite number of particles.
+Compared to open source PIC and semi-lagrangian codes, there is not an abundant number of open source Eulerian Vlasov in the literature that are not based on an expansion method @Tzoufras:2011 @Touati:2014 @Joglekar:2020.
+Finally, Vlasov equation is a conservation equation of the number of particle in the phase-space.
+Therefore, using a finite volume method in order to compute it has the advantage of allowing the use numerical schemes that are numerically particle flux conserving compared to other numerical methods.
+In addition, Four academic Plasma Physics cases are provided :
 1) the linear Landau damping of an electrostatic wave; cf. \autoref{fig:linear-landau-damping},
 2) the non-linear Landau damping of an electrostatic wave; cf. \autoref{fig:non-linear-landau-damping} and \autoref{fig:non-linear-landau-damping-2},
 3) the two-stream instability; cf. \autoref{fig:two-stream-instability} and